 At Flemings in London, having joined the ‘International Portfolios Group’, Christoph became head of the newly created ‘Absolute Returns Portfolios Group’.
 With Valentine Fleming as chairman, he co-managed ‘Flemings International High Income Investment Trust PLC, a split-capital investment trust quoted on the London stock exchange, investing in global high yield equities.
 When the need arose, Christoph convinced first the Board, and later the shareholders of that trust to adopt a multi-asset strategy.
 That hitherto unprecedented move proved highly beneficial.

 After leaving Flemings, he worked as Chairman of ‚Geza Investment Management Limited’ before withdrawing from investment management in order to study psychology at Brunel University, Middlesex.
-Upon returning to Switzerland in the spring of 2000, he implemented the organisational and technical restructuring of a privately owned investment company targeting private investors in Zurich.
+Upon returning to Switzerland in the spring of 2000, he implemented the organisational and technical restructuring of a privately owned investment company in Zurich, targeting individual investors.